 The U.S. Department of Homeland Security requires every new employee to complete an I-9 form within the first three days of employment to verify an individual’s identity.
 Once the employee completes Form I-9, then E-Verify is used to confirm that the information is accurate.
 E-Verify is an Internet-based system that compares the information on a Form I-9 to data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.

-As background screening procedures continue to evolve and change, employers need to ensure compliance by staying up-to-date on the latest information to protect their company.
+As background check procedures continue to evolve and change, employers need to ensure compliance by staying up-to-date on the latest information to protect their company.
 Whether you’re the applicant or the employer, background checks can be downright confusing, but there’s no need to panic.
-With the right third-party administrator and preparations, your company’s background screening program can fulfill all compliance requirements without difficulty.
+With the right third-party administrator and preparations, your company’s background check program can fulfill all compliance requirements without difficulty.